commanderx16/x16-emulator/README.md

 This is an emulator for the Commander X16 computer system.
 It only depends on SDL2 and should compile on all modern operating systems.

+## Binaries & Compiling

+Binary releases for macOS, Windows and x86_64 Linux are available on the [releases page](https://github.com/commanderx16/x16-emulator/releases).

+For all other systems, make sure the development version of SDL2 is installed and type `make` for build the source.

 ## Starting

 You can start `x16emu`/`x16emu.exe` either by double-clicking it, or from the command line.
 The latter allows you to specify additional arguments.